emilstu/CAE_Feature_Extraction/README.md

 - Automatic segmentation (from a trained model) using [MIScnn](https://github.com/frankkramer-lab/MIScnn)
 - Kmeans clustering
 - Feature extraction
-- SVM classification of extracted features
+- Classification of extracted features

 ## Getting started
 The necessary packages and dependencies can be found in the requirements.yml file.
 It can be installed through a virtual conda environment